Neal Baer: Television career

 Baer began his work in television by writing and directing an ABC Afterschool Special entitled "Private Affairs".
 The program dealt with sexually transmitted diseases, and was selected by The Association of Women in Film and Television as the Best Children's Drama of the Year.
+In January of 1988, Baer would appear as a contestant on episode #182 of Classic Concentration with Alex Trebek where he mentions writing and selling a script for "a TV show for kids."

 Baer was hired by writer and producer John Wells to write for drama series China Beach.
 The series focused on nurses in Vietnam and Baer was nominated for a Writers Guild of America Award for Best Screenplay in Episodic Drama his work on the episode "Warriors".
 During this time, Baer prepared a film script treatment for Paramount called The Lost Mariner, based on a story from the book The Man Who Mistook His Wife for a Hat by Oliver Sacks, but the project was not produced.

 Baer was hired by John Wells again as a staff writer for the first season of ER.
 He contributed directly to four episodes and his medical experience informed other storylines.
 He became a story editor for the second season, taking responsibility for compiling scripts and developing the medical storylines.
 As a story editor, Baer worked alongside fellow medical professional Lance Gentile.
 Baer remained a regular writer and contributed scripts for the episodes "Hell and High Water" and "The Match".
 Baer and Gentile were promoted to executive story editors by the end of the season.
 Baer was nominated for an Emmy Award for Outstanding Writing for a Drama Series at the 1996 awards for his work on "Hell and High Water".

 Baer became a co-producer on the third season of ER and wrote a further four episodes.
 The third season was nominated for a Primetime Emmy Award for Outstanding Drama Series at the 1997 awards.
 The producers shared the nomination for their work on the season.
 Baer was personally nominated for a second Emmy Award for Outstanding Writing for a Drama Series for his work on the episode "Whose Appy Now?".
 He was also nominated a second Writers Guild of America award for Best Screenplay in Episodic Drama for the same episode in at the 1998 ceremony.

 Baer was promoted to producer for the fourth season and wrote two more episodes.
 The season was again nominated for the Emmy Award for Outstanding Drama Series at the 1998 awards and Baer shared the nomination for a second time.